galakhov/tg-channelposts-aggregator/README.md

 # Debugging

 Debugging a node application on a VPS, cloud, or a dedicated server can be tricky.
-For simple debugging I'd suggest to use such tools as: `pm2 logs` or `node --inspect-brk=0.0.0.0:9229 server.js`.
+For simple debugging I'd suggest to use such tools as: `pm2 logs --lines 500` or `node --inspect-brk=0.0.0.0:9229 server.js`.
 Both tools can be started if you change to an application's directory using a terminal/bash's `cd` command.
 PM2 will be installed globally during `postinstall` procedure (see package.json).

 Read this [pm2 documentation](http://pm2.keymetrics.io/docs/usage/pm2-doc-single-page/) for more details.